AnyFetch/developers.anyfetch.com/blueprint.md

     + @meta (optional, string) ...
 Full text search on `meta` key
     + has_meta (optional, string) ...
 Only returns document having the `meta` key
     + related_to (optional, string) ...
 Find documents related to the specified document
-    + binary_document_type (optional, array) ...
-Only retrieve documents matching this binary document types.
-You can use the param multiple times to allow for multiples `binary_document_type`
-    + semantic_document_type (optional, array) ...
-Only retrieve documents matching this semantic document types.
+    + document_type (optional, array) ...
+Only retrieve documents matching this document type.
 You can use the param multiple times to allow for multiples `semantic_document_type`

-### Retrive a list of documents[GET]
+### Retrieve a list of documents[GET]
 + Response 204

 # Group Users
-User ressources.
+User resources.

 ## User [/user/{id}]
 A single User object with all its details.
 This resource has the following attributes :